 User-centricity at its core is about involving the user in the use of their identity data, something that does not happen in enterprises today.
 Most employees hand over a bunch of their personal identity information to HR on the day they are hired, at which point it becomes enterprise data.
 The employee no longer knows what is happening with that data and how it is being used.
 Sure, the use of self-service tools gives these employees the ability to manage that information and keep it up to date, but that is simply a maintenance feature that eliminates unnecessary administrative overhead.
 It does not give the user any control over how that data is used.

 Pamela points out that technologies like CardSpace and OpenID, which are labeled user-centric, can be deployed in ways that violate every tenet of user-centricity.
-It is not the technology that makes an environment user-centric, it is how it is used.
+It is not the technology that makes an environment user-centric, it is how it is used, whether it be with translation services (that you can learn more about online) or any other kind.
 So when I get the question “We want our (enterprise/applications/IdM deployment) to be user-centric.
 When will you support CardSpace and OpenID?“, it makes me cringe.

 The fact is that you can only be user-centric if you involve the user in the business process where that identity data is being used or moved around.
 Doing that will first require you to understand your current processes and identify the places where it makes sense to involve the user.
 Only then can you figure out the technology required to make that process happen.
 This is yet another example of a place where we must not equate the technology with the solution.